 To join one or more of these societies, please complete and return the Peer Society Enrollment Form.

-The Australian Optical Society (AOS) is a non-profit organization for the advancement of optics in Australia, and welcomes anyone with an interest in optics.
-The AOS provides a forum for those involved in optics, seeks to strengthen the teaching of optics in Australia, promotes research and other activities in optics and fosters collaboration in optics both nationally and internationally.
-Benefits of membership include: discounted registration at conferences including the AOS annual meeting, the Australasian Conference on Optics, Lasers and Spectroscopy (ACOLS), the Australian Conference on Optical Fibre Technology (ACOFT) and the Australian Institute of Physics Congress; a subscription to AOS News; support of advocacy for science by Science and Technology Australia (STA) and joint membership agreements with other societies, including the OSA.
+The Australian and New Zealand Optical Society (ANZOS) is a non-profit organization for the advancement of optics in Australia and New Zealand, and welcomes anyone with an interest in optics.
+The ANZOS provides a forum for those involved in optics, seeks to strengthen the teaching of optics in Australia and New Zealand, promotes research and other activities in optics and fosters collaboration in optics both nationally and internationally.
+Benefits of membership include: discounted registration at conferences including the ANZOS annual meeting, the Australasian Conference on Optics, Lasers and Spectroscopy (ACOLS), the Australian Conference on Optical Fibre Technology (ACOFT) and the Australian Institute of Physics Congress; a subscription to ANZOS News; support of advocacy for science by Science and Technology Australia (STA) and joint membership agreements with other societies, including the OSA.

 About the Optical Society of India (OSI)

 The purpose of the Optical Society of India (OSI) is to promote and diffuse the knowledge of optics in all of its branches- pure and applied.

 Members receive a free subscription to the Journal of Optics, the quarterly journal of the OSI, which is into its fortieth year of publication and has been co-published with Springer since 2009.